 Performance metrics for RTP traffic could be structured in several categories.
 The following classification characteristics are useful for this Recommendation:

-protocol stack based ("what kind of protocol information elements are part of a metric definition);
+protocol stack based ("metrics based on protocol information elements”);

-traffic direction based ("metrics on basis of the bidirectional information of an RTP session or unidirectional only"); and
+traffic direction based ("metrics based on bidirectional information of an RTP session or unidirectional only"); and

 network route based ("metrics based on network topology and RTP/RTCP traffic routes (such as metrics related to round trips, one-ways, loopbacks, etc.)").